leenathomas01/Research-index/README.md

 **Theory of Everything** 🔴
 Helical Quantum-Gravity Engine.
 Spacetime and gravity as emergent from helical qubit lattice.

-**Liminal-cartography-framework** 🔴
-A conceptual and mathematical inquiry into how agents, human or synthetic, might traverse complexity without collapse or drift.

-**Confluence-Architecture** 🔴
-A conceptual distributed AI architecture combining interpretable microcircuits, linear-time state propagation, and explicit trust and temporal orchestration.

-**doctrine-of-externalization** 🔴

-A governance doctrine for AI systems based on explicit oversight.
-Externalizes trust and uncertainty into auditable, adversarial, and constrainable layers.
-A design framework, not an implementation guide

 ---

 ## Experimental & Demos